nigelvh/RNG/utilities/README.md

 K7NVH Random Number Generator Utilities
 =======

-These utilities are designed to help test various aspects of the K7NVH RNG.
+These utilities are designed to help test various aspects of the K7NVH RNG or other software components.

 ascii_hex_to_bin.c
 ------------------